aditiintechk/aditiintechk/README.md

 <h2>👋 Hi, I’m Aditi. </h2>

-<p>Front-end developer with a knowledge stack of HTML, CSS, JavaScript, Typescript, Python, React & Figma.
+<p>Front-end developer with the knowledge stack of HTML, CSS, JavaScript, Typescript, Python, React & Figma.
 Experienced in pair programming and collaboration with various developers across the world.</p>

 > I’m currently working on:
 > > [capitals-game](https://github.com/aditiintechk/capitals-game) - A game to learn and memorize capitals of all the countries of the world!
 It gets pretty interesting! <br/>